 19. Participants must be willing and able to comply with all aspects of the protocol.

 1. Anaplastic or medullary carcinoma of the thyroid.

 3. Two or more prior vascular endothelial growth factor (VEGF)/vascular endothelial

 growth factor receptor (VEGFR)-targeted therapies or any ongoing treatment for RR-DTC

 5. Participants who have received any anticancer treatment within 21 days or any

 investigational agent within 30 days (or 5 half-lives) prior to the first dose of

 study drug and should have recovered from any toxicity related to previous anticancer

 treatment.
 This does not apply to the use of TSH suppressive thyroid hormone therapy.

-6. Major surgery (eg, laparotomy, thoracotomy or joint replacement) within 3 weeks prior
+6. Major surgery (example, laparotomy, thoracotomy or joint replacement) within 3 weeks

 7. Participants having >1+ proteinuria on urine dipstick testing will undergo 24-hour